OsmoSystems/picamraw/README.md

 This package is tested using [`tox`](https://tox.readthedocs.io/).
 To run tests, simply `pip install tox` and then run `tox`.

-Note: this code has only been tested against an image captured with camera version V2 and sensor_mode 0.
+Note: this code is only expected to work with images captured with camera version V2 and sensor_mode 0 (e.g. `raspistill --raw -o myimage.jpg`).
+Raspbberry Pi Camera V1.x hardware is unsupported (see [#8](https://github.com/OsmoSystems/picamraw/issues/8)).

 # Attribution